rpede/InstallFlutter/mac.md

 ```

 Now get flutter directly from github

 ```sh
 cd ~
 git clone https://github.com/flutter/flutter.git -b stable
 ```

-Now you need to figure out what shell you are using.
+You need to figure out what shell you are using.

 ```sh
 echo $SHELL
 ```